-A CarPro Show listener from California called in recently, perplexed over the fact that his truck had been in a dealership service department for eight weeks with no end in sight.
+A listener called the CarPro Show recently, perplexed over the fact that his truck had been in a dealership service department for eight weeks with no end in sight, due to a parts issue.
 I see this with every brand vehicle made.
-Parts shortages have been a way of life since the earliest days of COVID-19 and remain today.
+Parts shortages have been a way of life since the earliest days of Covid-19 and remain today.

 It is your dealer with whom you interact when your vehicle needs a repair that is covered by any manufacturer's warranty.
 Not all automakers handle warranty repairs exactly the same, but generally here is the way things work.

 Although it is a complicated process, I will do my best to make it simple.